georgiagibbison/PRG1-oop1/README2.md

 ## Part 8: Understanding OOP

-**Object-Oriented Programming (OOP)** is a programming paradigm that organizes code around objects rather than functions.
+**Object-Oriented Programming (OOP)** is a programming paradigm that organises code around objects rather than functions.
 The key principles are:

 1. **Encapsulation**: Bundling data and methods together, controlling access to them
 2. **Inheritance**: Creating new classes based on existing ones, promoting code reuse